defenseunicorns/uds-package-gitlab-runner/docs/configuration.md

 ### GitLab Server Gateway

-The `gateway` configuration value specifies which UDS gateway the GitLab Runner should use to connect to the GitLab server.
+The `gateway` configuration value specifies which Istio gateway the GitLab Runner should use to connect to the GitLab server.
 This determines the network policy for runner-to-server communication.

 Example:
 ```yaml